 OPERATIONAL DEFINITION OF A TRADITIONAL OASIS

-Anthropic ecosystem found in a desert or semi-desert environment, that present similar structural features throughout the geographical area which includes the Saharan and Arabian deserts, such as:
+Anthropic ecosystem found in a desert or semi-desert environment with hyper-arid or arid climate characteristics that present similar structural features throughout the geographical area which includes the Saharan and Arabian deserts, such as:

 - Presence of a human settlement and a palm grove;